 If you have difficulty making your scheduled loan payments, but you don't qualify for a deferment, your loan servicers may be able to grant you a forbearance.
 With a forbearance, you may be able to stop making payments or reduce your monthly payment for up to 12 months.
-Before pursuing forbearance, it may make more financial sense to pursue IDR plans.
-Remember, your payments are based on your income and family size and a qualifying payment could be \$0.
+Before pursuing forbearance, it may make more financial sense to pursue an IDR plan.
+Remember, under IDR plans, your payments are based on your income and family size and a qualifying payment could be \$0.
 That zero-dollar payment counts toward the years of forgiveness for that given repayment plan.
 And IDR plans may provide some interest subsidy.